SilvesterSchneider/CRohM/tests/README.md

 1. Run `npm install` when running the tests for the first time
 2. Tests are run against the baseurl `https://localhost`.
 If your local configuration is different, the url can be adjusted in the `cypress.json` file
-3. Run `npx cypress run` to run Cypress tests from the CLI without the GUI or use `npx cypress open` to open Cypress in the interactive GUI
+3. Run `npx cypress run` or `npm run test` to run Cypress tests from the CLI without the GUI or use `npx cypress open` or `npm run debug` to open Cypress in the interactive GUI and have the possibility to debug test cases

 # Write tests